 The 2013 rule excludes the purchase or sale of securities for the purpose of liquidity management from the definition of "proprietary trading."
-To qualify for the exclusion, the securities transactions must (i) be conducted pursuant to a detailed liquidity management plan, (ii) be for the principal purpose of liquidity management and not for the purposes covered by the short-term intent prong of the trading account definition discussed above, (iii) involve certain highly liquid instruments that are not reasonably expected to give rise to appreciable profits or losses as the result of short-term price movements, and (iv) be limited in amount that is consistent with the banking entity's near-term funding needs.
-In addition, (v) the banking entity must incorporate the liquidity management plan into its compliance program, and (vi) the plan must be consistent with supervisory requirements.
+To qualify for the exclusion, the securities transactions must:

+- (i) Be conducted pursuant to a detailed liquidity management plan; - Be for the principal purpose of liquidity management and not for the purposes covered by the short-term intent prong of the trading account definition discussed above; - (iii) Involve certain highly liquid instruments that are not reasonably expected to give rise to appreciable profits or losses as the result of short-term price movements; and - (iv) Be limited in amount that is consistent with the banking entity's near-term funding needs.

+In addition:

+- (v) The banking entity must incorporate the liquidity management plan into its compliance program; and - (vi) The plan must be consistent with supervisory requirements.

-The final rule broadens the liquidity management exclusion to allow banking entities to purchase or sell three additional types of financial instruments - deliverable foreign exchange forwards, foreign exchange swaps, and cross-currency swaps (including both physically settled and non-deliverable cross-currency swaps) - for liquidity management purposes, subject to and in accordance with the six requirements of the exclusion.
+The final rule broadens the liquidity management exclusion to allow banking entities to purchase or sell three additional types of financial instruments deliverable foreign exchange forwards, foreign exchange swaps, and crosscurrency swaps (including both physically settled and nondeliverable crosscurrency swaps)-for liquidity management purposes, subject to and in accordance with the six requirements of the exclusion.